sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

 -   A bootable Windows PE drive.
 To learn more, see [WinPE: Create USB Bootable drive](winpe-create-usb-bootable-drive.md).

--   A destination PC or device on which to install the VHD.
+-   A destination PC or device on which to install the VHDX.
 This device requires 30 gigabytes (GB) or more of free disk space.
-You can install the VHD to a device already running other operating system installations, or as the only operating system on a device.
+You can install the VHDX to a device already running other operating system installations, or as the only operating system on a device.

-## <span id="Step_1__Create_a_VHD_from_diskpart">Step 1: Create a VHD from diskpart
+## <span id="Step_1__Create_a_VHD_from_diskpart">Step 1: Create a VHDX from diskpart

 On the technician PC: